yas-kashima/vue3-pdf-app/README.md

 - secondary-toolbar-prepend
 - secondary-toolbar-append
 - footer
-- <sup style="color: red">NEW</sup> viewer-header: slot before `viewer-prepend` slot.
+-  viewer-header: slot before `viewer-prepend` slot.
 Can be used to build custom toolbar.
-- <sup style="color: red">NEW</sup> viewer-prepend: slot before `viewerContainer` div.
+-  viewer-prepend: slot before `viewerContainer` div.
 Can be used to build custom toolbar.
-- <sup style="color: red">NEW</sup> viewer-append: slot after `viewerContainer` div.
+-  viewer-append: slot after `viewerContainer` div.
 Can be used to build custom toolbar.
-- <sup style="color: red">NEW</sup> viewer-footer: slot after `viewer-append` slot.
+-  viewer-footer: slot after `viewer-append` slot.
 Can be used to build custom toolbar.

 ### Slot props